Most Data Architects Work in 2D.

 Cybersecurity Playbook

-Zero Trust foundation across eight security domains.
-Governs Rules 35–50: identity and authentication, data protection, patch management, logging and monitoring, backup and recovery, access controls, and the full endpoint security registry.
+Zero Trust across eight security domains.
+Governs Rules 35–50 covering identity, encryption, patching, logging, backup, access, and the endpoint security registry.
 Mapped to the ACSC Essential Eight.

 Zero TrustACSC Essential Eight16 rules8 security domains